 Wood stove testing

 Back during the '70s energy crisis, it became popular to retrofit fireplaces with more efficient wood-burning stove inserts.
-My house was no exception, and the same owner who built the fireplace and chimney added a Bat Cave-brand wood stove.
+My house was no exception, and the same owner who built the fireplace and chimney later added a Bat Cave-brand wood stove.

 How cool is that?
 No copyright issues, as they were based out of Bat Cave, North Carolina, near Asheville.
-It's about as bog-standard as you can get, resembling what most would think of today as a Buck-brand stove.
+It's about as basic as you can get, resembling what most would think of today as a Buck-brand stove.
 It's easily distinguishable as an older, non-catalytic model by the lack of any windows in the doors.
 This ain't for pretty fire-watchin'.
 This is all business.